 Let’s talk about Managed IT Services and how much money your company should be spending on the specific services your IT department needs.
 Sounds pretty interesting, huh?

 We aren’t in denial about this, and we know IT probably isn’t the most exciting thing you want to learn or talk about.
-However, when it comes to your business, managed IT services has a lot to do with business growth and the future of your company.
+However, when it comes to your business, managed IT services have a lot to do with business growth and the future of your company.

 With that being said, as you research different managed IT service providers online, are you struggling to understand how much you should be paying for the services and features you need?
 Are you even sure of the specific types of IT services your business needs to function at its best?